langchain-ai/langchain/docs/modules/memory/how_to_guides.rst

 `Conversation Agent <./examples/conversational_agent.html>`_: Example of a conversation agent, which combines memory with agents and a conversation focused prompt.

+`Multiple Memory <./examples/multiple_memory.html>`_: How to use multiple types of memory in the same chain.

 .. toctree::
    :maxdepth: 1